jundiya/Portfolio/README.md

 In this case study, I perform many real-world tasks of a junior data analyst.
 From the scenario, Bellabeat’s cofounder asked the marketing analytics team to focus on a Bellabeat product and analyze smart device usage data in order to gain insight into how people are already using their smart devices.
 Then, using this information, she would like high-level recommendations for how these trends can inform Bellabeat marketing strategy.

-Find the introduction of the case study [here](https://github.com/jundiya/Portfolio/tree/main/Bellabeat) or jump to code and markdown [here](https://github.com/jundiya/Portfolio/blob/main/Bellabeat/bellabeat-jupyter.ipynb)
+Find the [introduction](https://github.com/jundiya/Portfolio/tree/main/Bellabeat) of the case study or jump to code and markdown [here](https://github.com/jundiya/Portfolio/blob/main/Bellabeat/bellabeat-jupyter.ipynb)

 ## Market Research and Recommendation and Visualization Technique for Business Decision Making